Understanding LLM Embeddings for Regression: Problem and Methodology

 To minimize confounding factors and maintain fairness during comparisons, we use the exact same MLP prediction head (2 hidden layers, ReLU activation), loss (mean squared error), and $y$-normalization scheme (shifting by empirical mean and dividing by empirical deviation), regardless of using $\phillm$ and $\phitrad$.
 Note however, that the embedding dimensions of the two representations may be different, and so we distinguish them using notation $\dllm$ and $\dtrad$ respectively, where typically $\dllm \gg \dtrad$.
 Further details can be found in Appendix \ref{appendix:hyperparameters}.

-To demonstrate consistent results over different families of language models, we benchmark over both the T5 \citep{t5} and Gemini 1.0 \citep{gemini} families, which use different architectures (encoder-decoder and decoder-only), different vocabulary sizes (32K and 256K), and embedding dimensions (see Appendix \ref{appendix:embedding_sizes}) respectively.
-However, to remain consistent with the definition of embedding, we follow previous literature \citep{semantic_similarity, BERT_pooling} and use average-pooling as the canonical method of aggregating Transformer outputs, and thus the embedding dimension $\dllm$ is equivalent to the the output feature dimension $f$ following a forward pass.
+To demonstrate consistent results over different families of language models, we benchmark over both the T5 \citep{t5} and Gemini 1.0 \citep{gemini} families, which use different architectures (encoder-decoder and decoder-only), different vocabulary sizes (32K and 256K), and embedding dimensions, respectively.
+Following \citep{semantic_similarity, BERT_pooling}, we use average-pooling as the canonical method of aggregating Transformer outputs, as empirical comparisons in Appendix \ref{appendix:pooling_ablations} found this was optimal.
+Thus the embedding dimension $\dllm$ is equivalent to the the output feature dimension $f$ following a forward pass, and specific sizes of $\dllm$ can be found in Appendix \ref{appendix:embedding_sizes}.

 Similar to previous work \citep{omnipred, embed_then_regress}, for string representations of $x$ from any regression task, by default we use a key-value JSON format with consistent ordering of keys, i.e. \texttt{\{param1:value1,param2:value2,\ldots\}}, with specific examples shown in Appendix \ref{appendix:string_representations}.